s3arajgupta/Project-Build-an-LLM-powered-Chatbot-with-RAG-using-LlamaIndex/chainlit.md

 5. **Await Confirmation**: Wait for a moment until the agent sends a message confirming that your chosen Wikipedia page has been indexed.
 6. **Engage with Your Agent**: Now you can freely pose questions to your conversational agent about the indexed Wikipedia pages.
 Dive in and explore!

-### Troubleshooting:
+### Leave a Feedback

-If you're experiencing any errors or unexpected behaviour, please refer to the terminal.
-It can provide valuable insights and error messages to assist you in debugging the code.
+If you're experiencing any errors or unexpected behaviour, please send a note to me(admin) by clicking here.
+Don't forget provide your valuable insights👀, Ideas💡 and experience✨ with this app.